Historic Orchard with a View

 Between 2007 and 2009, Microsoft employees built a trail from the upper overlook to the lower park, providing much-needed access for forest and orchard restoration.
 In addition to the trail, they removed invasive plants from the slope and did an initial clearing of the large orchard at its base.

-From 2009 to 2013 Safeco/Liberty Mutual employees volunteered at the park as part of Liberty Mutual’s annual “Serve with Liberty” events.
+From 2009 to 2015 Safeco/Liberty Mutual employees volunteered at the park as part of Liberty Mutual’s annual “Serve with Liberty” events.
 They continued orchard restoration work, digging out the eight-foot tall blackberries that were burying the apple trees, and mulching with yards of wood chips.